jmespath-community/jmespath.spec/proposals/draft/jep-015-third-party-function-registrations.md

 [Function Expressions](https://jmespath-unofficial.github.io/jmespath.site/specification.html#functions) section:

 > ### Function Expressions
-> Functions allow users to easily transform and filter data in JMEPath expressions.
+> Functions allow users to easily transform and filter data in JMESPath expressions.
 > Built-in functions are defined by JMESPath.
 However, a compliant implementation
 > MAY support registration of new functions to extend JMESPath.
 >